GitTejas/GameNest/README.md

 Represents a listing for a video game at a specific store, including attributes for price, quantity available, condition, and associations with the store and video game.

 ## Relationships
-Store ↔️ Listing: One-to-Many relationship where a store can have multiple listings.
+Store to Listing: One-to-Many relationship where a store can have multiple listings.

-Game ↔️ Listing: One-to-Many relationship where a video game can have multiple listings across different stores.
+Game to Listing: One-to-Many relationship where a video game can have multiple listings across different stores.

-Store ↔️ Game: Many-to-Many relationship managed through the Listing model as the association table, allowing for video games to be listed at multiple stores.
+Store to Game: Many-to-Many relationship managed through the Listing model as the association table, allowing for video games to be listed at multiple stores.

 ## Database Integrity